unik-name/docs.unikname.network/docs/uns-use-the-network/wallet.md

 Both UNS and UNIK tokens are manageable with a command line interface (CLI).
 But this is not really user-friendly.

 ArkEcosystem comes with a lot of out-of-the-box tools for bridgechains like UNS.
 Among those tools, we have the awesome [Desktop Wallet](https://ark.io/wallet) which is fully compatible with uns.network.
 From a single wallet application, you can manage your ARK **AND** UNS tokens easily.
 By default, the app connects to Ark.io mainnet.
-But with a simple configuration, you can connect it to <uns/> too.
+But with a simple configuration, you can connect it to <brand name="uns"/> too.
 Let's do it !

 ### How to setup the default ARK Desktop Wallet to work with UNS tokens